Using Live and ReWire

 The following is a quick reference for some of the most common DAWs you can slave Live to.
 We recommend referring to each application's user manual to find out more details.

 If Logic is running, Live will automatically start in ReWire slave mode (provided both programs run with the same bit architecture as mentioned above).
+Please note that Logic can only be used as ReWire master.

 Create an Auxiliary Channel in Logic and choose Ableton Live from the Input menu to route audio from Live.
 Should no ReWire channel be available, please turn off "Multi Processor Support" in Logic if this is activated.